7 Important Factors of PCB Conformal Coating Ideal Thickness

 2. Moisture Cure – Moisture curing finds heavy use in urethane and silicone systems.
 As the carrier solvents evaporate, what’s left behind is final curing.

 3. UV Cure – Here, conformal coatings get cured using ultraviolet light.
-It produces some of the best thickness for printed circuit boards.
+It produces some of the best thicknesses for printed circuit boards.
 Of importance to note, though, is that such layers are a little bit difficult to repair.

 4. Evaporative Cure Mechanism – With this curing type, the liquid carrier does evaporate, leaving behind a coating resin.
 While it may appear dull, circuits require more than a single dip for the right thickness.